 Hosts' houses are typically no more than 25-30 minutes' away from school, by bus, bicycle or on foot.
 Residential accommodation is either on campus or a 5 - 10 minute walk from the teaching centre.

 In many cases, students are able to walk between their accommodation and the school.
-Bus passes that allow unlimited travel are available at approximately £12.50 per week (these are called 'Megarider').
-Many students rent bicycles and rental costs are from £25 for 2 weeks to £70 for 12 weeks.
-Alternatively, you can buy a bicycle for as little as £70 and then sell it to another student when you leave.
+Bus passes that allow unlimited travel are available (these are called 'Megarider').
+Many students rent or buy bicycles.

 Dinner time in England is usually between 18:00 and 19:30 and you will normally be expected to eat with your hosts.
 If you do not plan to eat at home, please tell them in advance.